joakim/kay/README.md

 "an inlined method cell, having implicit `return` (lambda in other languages)"
 method-inlined: [(argument)] => true

-"literal for a receptor method (replaces object method in other languages)" "a receptor is simply a method that is not assigned to a slot" [foo (bar)] => { … }
+"literal for a receptor method (similar to object method in other languages)" "a receptor is simply a method that is not assigned to a slot" [foo (bar)] => { … }